Water Quality Report

 No lead issues in Castle Rock

 Castle Rock Water is required by state and federal regulations to conduct periodic lead and copper testing.
 Samples are collected from indoor taps in designated single family homes built between 1982 and 1988.
 These homes have been identified because they were built during the time-frame when lead-based solder was more widely used.
-Since Castle Rock started this sampling back in 1992, there have been no elevated levels of either lead or copper from the random samples collected.
+In 2016, we voluntarily expanded the testing opportunity beyond the required regulatory sampling, to any home likely to have lead-based plumbing materials.

-If you believe your home might contain lead plumbing materials and would like to participate in the sampling program, please complete the in-home lead testing form and you will be contacted.
+If you believe your home might contain lead plumbing materials and would like to participate in the sampling program, please complete the in-home lead testing form and you will be contacted for consideration.
 Residents can also contact the Colorado Department of Public Health and Environment Laboratory Services Division at 303-692-3090 or Colorado.gov/CDPHE where water testing is available for a small fee at any time.